 8. Hypomelanistic Rosy Boa

 These rosy boa morphs lose their dark coloration, but not all of it.
-The prefix “hypo” means to lack something since these snakes lack melanin partially.
+The prefix “hypo” means to lack something, and these snakes lack melanin partially.

-However, these morphs have highly variable patterns and mainly depend on their locality origin.
-For instance, most of them have darker or lighter overall body color depending on where they originate.
+However, these morphs have highly variable patterns that mainly depend on their locality origin.
+For instance, most of them have a darker or lighter overall body color depending on where they originate.

 These morphs have a creamy-white background with a combination of a stunning orange-red pattern.
 They are expensive and only available from a few breeders.

 10. Lichanura trivirgata bostici

 This rosy boa morph is also known as Rosada Del Noroeste and is a very rare subspecies.
 You can find these snakes on Cedros Island, a Mexican island in the Pacific off the west coast of Baja California.